neiltesaluna/tinysuccles/content/products/golden-tooth.md

 maxOrder: 4

 # Product Short Description
 shortDescription: "Aloe nobilis which is commonly known as the Golden Tooth, is a species of Crassula from the plant family Asphodelaceae.
-It is a hybrid, of Aloe perfoliata with Aloe brevifolia.\n\n**This product is available for Local Delivery or Pick Up only*"
+It is a hybrid, of Aloe perfoliata with Aloe brevifolia.  \n**This product is available for Local Delivery or Pick Up only.*"

 #product ID
 productID: "2"